[Miyagi] The Fujita Kyohei Glass Museum is the most photogenic place in Matsushima!

 Kyohei Fujita is one of Japan's leading glass artists.

-He initially studied metal engraving at the Tokyo School of Fine Arts, but switched to glass art midway through his studies.
+He initially studied metal engraving at the Tokyo School of Fine Arts, but later switched to glass art.

-Shortly after joining Iwata Glass Crafts, he went independent.
+Shortly after joining Iwata Glass Craft, he became independent.

-He transformed decorative boxes for Japanese accessories into glass works by mixing the colored glass he learned in Italy with gold leaf, bringing traditional Japanese aesthetics to fruition in the field of glass crafts.
+He elevated decorative boxes for small Japanese items into glass art by mixing colored glass and gold leaf, techniques he learned in Italy, bringing traditional Japanese aesthetics to life in the field of glass art.

 Decorative box